Iceland takes on UK supermarket chain Iceland Foods over trademark

 The ministry said the north Atlantic island state had over the past years tried unsuccessfully to resolve the situation through talks with Iceland Foods, which specialises in frozen food.

+A spokeswoman at Iceland Foods said it wished the Icelandic government had recently approached it to resolve the issue amicably, and that it did not believe there was any confusion between the firm's name and the island nation.

+"While we will vigorously defend Iceland Foods' established rights where there is any risk of confusion between our business and Iceland the country, we have been trading successfully for 46 years ... and do not believe that any serious confusion or conflict has ever arisen," she said.

-A ministry spokeswoman said the government did not know how long the process at the EU-IPO would take.
+A spokeswoman for Iceland's foreign ministry said it did not know how long the process at the EU-IPO would take.